 Mail Relay generally happens when you connect to a mail server on one domain and try to send mails using another server on an external domain.
 This error signals that the outgoing mail server is unable to recognize you and hence, won't allow you to send mails.
 Another possible reason may be that there is no recipient policy for the expected domain in your organization.

 In order to resolve server error 550, you need to verify certain things:

 There are many possibilities that could be lingering the error.
 One of the most frequent reasons is corruption of the user mailbox.
-If you encounter any corruption in your Exchange database, use Stellar Phoenix Exchange Mailbox Recovery.
+If you encounter any corruption in your Exchange database, use Stellar Repair for Exchange.
 The software is equipped with dedicated algorithms to repair corrupt Exchange databases and perform a safe restoration of all user mailboxes.
 The tool implements a simple, streamlined procedure to accomplish Exchange database recovery as described below: